-The college offering your major may also have specific courses that are required of all of its students.
+The college offering your major may also have specific courses that are required for all its students.
 An example of this is the College of Arts and Sciences' foreign language requirement.
 You should learn about any College-specific requirements during Orientation and from your advisor.